Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 The story was different if that bit of tech did something completely impossible for them.
 Jump arrays were fine.
 That was so utterly impossibly magical there was nothing to ground it for them to the World That Is.
 Two-way radios were somewhat the same, and those they loved the most.
 They ended up purchasing simple, rugged models that could survive just about anything, and now there was at least one in the hands of most of the tribes.

 They’d even got a start on a solar-powered repeater network, so before long the whole of the Ten’Gewek--at this point, spread out across an area comparable to Rhode Island--would be able to talk directly to each other.
-All the Given-Men and Singers knew how to use and maintain them, so along with the “Given-Man Post,” they were well on their way to communicating with each other as one culture.
+All the Given-Men and Singers knew how to use and maintain them, so along with the "Given-Man Post," they were well on their way to communicating with each other as one culture.

 Sure, they didn’t know how it worked.
 They didn’t even know the first principles at play.
 But that would probably be changing, actually.
 The Professor’s Academy had finally taken off, and the basics of *learning* were starting to spread pretty widely.